RetroShare/RetroShare/libretroshare/src/Readme.txt

 	retroshare@lunamutt.com

-You can go on ouer forum when you have trouble with compiling: http://retroshare.sourceforge.net/forum/
+You can go on over to our forum when you have trouble with compiling: http://retroshare.sourceforge.net/forum/
 ---------------------------------------------